JohnEarnest/Decker/docs/decker.md

 Events
 ======
 When processing an event, Decker first executes scripts (if present) for all of the _ancestors_ of the event _target_.
 The deck is always first.
 If the target is a widget, its script is executed after the card which contains it.
-If any scripts are malformed and do not parse correctly (as could be verified with `sys.eval[]`), they will be ignored.
+If any scripts are malformed and do not parse correctly (as could be verified with `eval[]`), they will be ignored.
 Each successive script runs in a nested environment chained to the previous, such that `send` may be used to access any definitions made in ancestor scripts which are shadowed by the current script.

 When the deck script executes, the following constants will be defined: